OT Itinerary: Two Days In Kodaikanal, 'The Princess Of Hill Stations'

 Evening

 Bring your Kodaikanal trip to a close by breathing in the fragrance of roses at the government-run rose garden.
-The 12 acre Kodaikanal Rose Garden has 100,000 plants.
+The 12-acre Kodaikanal Rose Garden has 100,000 plants that you can take your time strolling past.
 Savour the sights, smells and tastes you have experienced over the past 48 hours and make plans to come back again in another season.

-Madurai is the closest airport to Kodaikanal 133 km away.
+Madurai is the closest airport to Kodaikanal,133 km away.
 Kodaikanal Road (KQN) is the nearest railway station and is regularly serviced by trains from Chennai.
-There are buses and taxis available from Chennai and Madurai to take you to Kodaikanal.
+Buses and taxis are available from Chennai and Madurai to take you to Kodaikanal.

 Related Stories